Quantum Circuit Evolution on NISQ Devices: Acknowledgement

 This work was supported by the Fraunhofer Cluster of Excellence Cognitive Internet Technologies (CCIT) and the Competence Center for Machine Learning Rhine-Ruhr (ML2R).
-ML2R is funded by the Federal Ministry of Education and Research of Germany (BMBF) (grant no. 01IS18038B).
+ML2R is funded by the Federal Ministry of Education and Research of Germany (BMBF) (grants no. 01IS18038A and 01IS18038B).